pilgrimstack/workshop-301/0.dev/readme.md

       openstack server create --image "Debian 8" --flavor s1-2 --key-name gw --nic net-id=$extnetid --nic net-id=$privatenetdevid --user-data frontweb.yaml frontweb
       ```

-> In case of doubt, you can have a look on the file .script-up
+> If in doubt, you can have a look at the file .script-up
 >
 > If you are really lost, just copy the .script-up to script-up
 > ```bash
 > cp .script-up script-up